CeesWang/Decagon_frontend/README.md

 # Decagon

-A simple mobile game based on the popular '2048
+A simple mobile game based on the popular '2048' where you combine the same side polygons to eventually upgrade to a Decagon for points.

 ### 1. User Stories